ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/10a-all-pairs-shortest-path.md

 $k$ to $w$.
 Otherwise, we should keep the best $k$-path seen before.
 Floyd's algorithm simply checks all of the possibilities in a triple loop.
 Here is the implementation for Floyd's algorithm.
-At the end of the algorithm, array `D` stores the all-pairs shortest distances.
+At the end of the algorithm, array $D$ stores the all-pairs shortest distances.

     function floyd(graph):
         distances = new Map() of vertex pairs to distances